qdrant/qdrant/docs/DEVELOPMENT.md

 }
 ```

-If you are on Windows, please make sure to [use Unix syle endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings?platform=windows#global-settings-for-line-endings) when committing.
+If you are on Windows, please make sure to [use Unix style endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings?platform=windows#global-settings-for-line-endings) when committing.

 ## Profiling